sirrice/sirrice.github.io/templates/applying.md

 ## Applying to CS Graduate Programs

 * <a href="http://transientneha.blogspot.com/2015/02/what-to-ask-when-applying-to-grad.html">What to Ask When You're Applying to Grad School</a> -neha</li>
+* [An alternative CS graduate schools ranking tool](http://csrankings.org/): lets you rank by areas and criteria you care about.

 ## Ph.D.
 Advice